 1988

-Directly afterwards on January 25 Hydrology was released,
+Directly afterwards, on 25 January, Hydrology was released,

-to which 1+2 was added.
+and The Sermon, to which 1+2 were added.

 Alan: "Hydrology was a step up from 1+2.
 It was done on